rachsmithcodes/rachsmith.com/src/notes/im-35-reflections-plans-and-wishes.md

 ---
-title: "I'm 35 - reflections, plans and wishes"
+title: I'm 35 - reflections, plans and wishes
 slug: im-35-reflections-plans-and-wishes
 added: 2021-08-09 06:11
 updated: 2021-08-09 06:11
 tags: [wellbeing]
 excerpt: Looking back and looking forward 5 years on this half-decade birthday.
+note: publish
 ---

 I turned 35 on Wednesday.
 For whatever reason, half-decade birthdays have always felt like a significant milestone to me.